 BASECAMP: I’ve used several other project management apps (Todoist, OmniFocus, Things), but when I started to build up my team, I wanted something that was web-based.

 Yeah, Todoist can be web-based, but I wanted URL slugs for the stuff I’m working on.
 I didn’t want clicks and menus – I wanted to be able to send a URL to someone for a task.
 Or a file.
 The ability to add a URL to my Reminders app, or the Calendar app.

 So as you grow your team, Basecamp can be super helpful.
 It’s easy to bring people on board, limit access, and remove people when projects are finished.

 Some next level shit?
 Adding Zapier into the mix and automating emails from Front to be added as tasks in Basecamp, and auto-assigned to your team members.
 Yeah, it’s magic.

-Of course, the other way to reduce your busy work is with people power.
 Yes, this costs money, but so do the apps mentioned above, and everything else in the world.